 ENT4100 – Ideation and Feasibility Studies

-During the course, students will develop a working knowledge of what it takes to assess the viability of new technologies.
+During the course, students will develop a working knowledge of what it takes to assess the market viability of new business ideas.

 After completion of the course the student should: